AnahitaDarban/bbc-news-text-classifier/README.md

 against an **LSTM** baseline using TensorFlow/Keras.

 > Maintainer: **Anahita Darban**
-> Artifacts: Jupyter notebooks for CNN and LSTM, plus a concise final report (PDF).
+> Artifacts: Jupyter notebooks for CNN and LSTM.

 ---